 We don’t see as much of GRUB, the boot loader that is installed with Ubuntu, as we used to.
 Once upon a time it was shown on every boot.
 These days you only tend to see […]

-This post will show you how to install Steam on Ubuntu 16.04 LTS or later.
-Now, before you say it, I know: you’re reading this with a slightly egregious look on your face because, after all, it’s […]
+This post will show you how to install Steam on Ubuntu 16.04 LTS or later and Ubuntu-based distros like Linux Mint.
+Now, before you say it, I know: you’re reading this with a slightly egregious look on […]

 Nautilus is the default Ubuntu file manager for good reason: it is feature-filled and easy-to-use — but do you know how to navigate it like a ninja using the keyboard?